otomato-gh/airflow-training/slides/operators.md

 ### Short Circuit Operators:

 Allows a workflow to continue only if a condition is met.
-Otherwise, the
-workflow `short-circuits` and downstream tasks are skipped.
+Otherwise, the workflow `short-circuits` and downstream tasks are skipped.

 The ShortCircuitOperator is derived from the PythonOperator.
-It evaluates a
-condition and short-circuits the workflow if the condition is False.
-Any
-downstream tasks are marked with a state of `skipped`.
-If the condition is
-True, downstream tasks proceed as normal.
+It evaluates a condition and short-circuits the workflow if the condition is False.
+Any downstream tasks are marked `skipped`.
+If the condition is `True`, downstream tasks proceed as normal.

 The condition is determined by the result of `python_callable`.